 The right to certificate source code files and commits could be given to certain users.
-The certificate would be a sign to other users that the piece of code is good and it does what it is supposed to.
+The certificate would be a sign to other users that the piece of code is of good quality and it does what it is supposed to.